syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/selection/check-box-selection.md

 To render checkbox in each grid row, you need to use checkbox column with type as **checkbox** using column `Type` property.

-Here's an example of how to enable check box selection using `type` property in the Grid component:
+Here's an example of how to enable check box selection using `Type` property in the Grid component:

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}